 “The Clay Lady Way is not just a method but a philosophy all art teachers would benefit from by knowing.”

 “In college I learned about clay but not how to teach clay.
 The Clay Lady Way makes me a great teacher!”

 “Most ceramic processes are taught by professional potters or college professors who have never worked in a classroom with children.
 The Clay Lady Way is the first to offer information and projects that will work in my classroom.”

 Teacher Day at The Clay Lady’s Studio!

-After a hands-on workshop, we will discuss questions pertaining to teaching clay in the classroom: Where does clay come from?
-How is glaze made, Why are there different types and temperature clays and what are the differences?
+After a hands-on workshop, we will answer all the questions when teaching clay in the classroom: Where does clay come from?
+How is glaze made?
+Why are there different types and temperatures of clay and what are the differences?
 What products and tools can be used in the classroom?
 What are the parts of a kiln and how do I load it, program it, and fire it?
-What are some fun techniques I can use in my classroom, how can I make teaching easier, and what can my students learn from the campus co-op artists?
+What are some fun techniques I can use in my classroom?
+How can I make teaching easier?
+What can my students learn from the campus co-op artists?

 ALSO, RECEIVE 10% OFF ON ALL PURCHASES PLACED AT MID-SOUTH CERAMIC SUPPLY CO DURING TEACHER DAY.

 Next to being a mother, being The Clay Lady is the greatest joy of my life.
 At times I have been an observer of myself, watching how life spills forth when I am doing what I love.
 I have been in awe of the serendipitous moments when desire met opportunity.
 I never dreamed of being The Clay Lady.
 I just dreamed and The Clay Lady became me.

 I have been not only a part of people’s experiences with clay but with experiences of themselves brought on by the clay.
 I have truly been humbled knowing how, when I least expect it , I have been used as an instrument by Life.
 It is at these moments I know I am on purpose.